jordanbleu/hyena/README.md

 There are three parts to each line in the dialogue files:

-* Avatar ID is the avatar animation (see below for details)
+* Avatar ID is the avatar animation (see below for details).
 * Title is the name of the character, or "[N/A]" if there's no one talking (narration, etc)
 * The text is the actual dialogue text obviously :)